CIOSC/CAS-Digital-Credentials/scheme/objects/objca-digital-credential.md

 ### Determination of Activities and Methods of Test

-* Provide a description of activities undertaken and [methods of test](./methods-of-tests.md). used to btain information regarding the fulfillment of the conformity assessment requirements.

-Methods of test SHOULD include one or more the following:
+1. Methods of test SHALL include one or more the following:
     * Black box testing
     * Automated testing where feasible
     * Manual testing with documented scripts
+2. Methods of test SHALL reference a recommendation, standard, or specification published by a recognized body.
+3. All conformity assessment requirements SHALL be verifiable via the appropriate method of test

 ## Part 2: Object of Conformity Asssessment Requirements